 {Hochschild homology} of associative rings, first studied by Hochschild \cite{hochschild1945hh} and Cartan-Eilenberg \cite{cartaneilenberg1956homologicalalgebra}, generalizes the notion of {K{\"a}hler differentials} from the commutative to the merely associative setting.
 Hochschild homology is an important tool for non-commutative geometry \cite{connesmarcolli2008noncommgeometry}, which satisfies interesting properties such as {Morita invariance} \cite{loday1998cyclic} and which provides a useful approximation to {algebraic $K$-theory} via the {Dennis trace} \cite{dennis1976ktheory,waldhausen1979ktheoryii}.
 The homotopical analogue of classical Hochschild homology, {topological Hochschild homology} ($\THH$) of ring spectra, admits an analogous Dennis trace map from algebraic $K$-theory \cite{bokstedt1985thh,ekmm1997stablehomotopy}.

 Since the definition of algebraic $K$-theory has been extended to many types of structured categories \cite{waldhausen1985ktheory}, the important connection between $\THH$ and algebraic $K$-theory of ring spectra inspired the definition of similar extensions of (topological) Hochschild homology: to exact categories \cite{mccarthy1994cyclic}, to dg-categories \cite{keller1999cyclichomology}, and to spectral categories \cite{blumbergmandell2012thh}, as a special case of topological Hochschild homology of bimodules over spectral categories.
-It can be be challenging to establish properties, such as Morita invariance, of certain of these versions of THH.
+It can be challenging to establish properties, such as Morita invariance, of certain of these variants of Hochschild homology.

-An axiomatic framework that is able to incorporate simultaneously all of these different settings is therefore worth developing.
-Ponto provided one potential such framework, when she introduced the notion of a {\it shadow of bicategories}, as tool to study fixed point phenomena \cite{ponto2010shadow}.
+An axiomatic framework that encompasses all of these different settings is therefore worth developing.
+Ponto provided one such framework, when she introduced the notion of a {\it shadow of bicategories}, as a tool to study fixed-point phenomena \cite{ponto2010shadow}.
 In \cite{campbellponto2019thh} she and Campbell proved that topological Hochschild homology of bimodules over spectral categories indeed provides an example of a shadow.
 They showed moreover that Morita invariance of $\THH$ of ring spectra is simply a special case of a more general, abstract Morita invariance of shadows.
-This observation, combined with the possibility of performing concrete computations with shadows via string diagrams \cite{pontoshulman2013shadow}, provides strong incentive to determine whether the extensions of $\THH$ to other types of structured categories are also shadows, and, if so, how homotopy coherent they are.
+This observation, combined with the possibility of performing concrete computations with shadows via string diagrams \cite{pontoshulman2013shadow}, provides strong incentive to determine whether the extensions of $\THH$ to other types of structured categories are also shadows, and, if so, how homotopy-coherent they are.
 The issue of homotopy coherence is the focus of our attention in this article.